 Just recently I took photos of stuffed pork chops with pasta (perfect for a date night!), hot spiced milk (with or without bourbon), and a new Instant Pot Italian pot roast.
 Tonight I’m making a sheet pan chicken and potato dinner, which may show up here soon depending out how we like it.
 And I have all sorts of other cold weather dishes planned out!

-While I adore summer for its bounty of beautiful, fresh produce, I do also love the chance to have stews and pot roasts and baked pastas.
-And, of course, cream of black bean soup!
-Yep, I snuck that in there. 🙂 But, really, bean soups and bean based dinners are big in this house, and I think they are going to become bigger in the near future.
+While I adore summer for its bounty of beautiful, fresh produce, I do also love the chance to have stews and pot roasts and baked pastas and all sorts of bean dishes.
+Bean soups and bean based dinners are big in this house, and I think they are going to become bigger in the near future as we move towards a less meat based diet.

 To make vegetarian black bean soup saute onions, garlic, and carrots until soft then add spices, beans, and stock.
 Simmer to develop the flavors and serve over rice with toppings of your choice.